fuma0317/Unit-3/README.md

 ```
 *3. Write a C program to read the age of a candidate and determine wether it is eligible for casting his/her own vote in Japan*
 ```
+//this program check wether candidates is eligible for casting their own vote with their ages
 #include <stdio.h>

 int main() {
   int num= 0;
+  //get number from user
   printf("Please type your age");
   scanf("%d",&num);
-  if (num >= 18)  {
+  //check if the age is bigger than 18 if (num >= 18)  {
     printf("Congratulations!
 You are eligible for casting your vote");
   }